AnjuSingh13/PerfectNumberAPIs/README.md

+# perfect-numbers-rest-client

 # PerfectNumberAPIs

 This is a Java program to check if a number is perfect or not.
-It will also returns all perfect numbers in a given range of numbers.
+It will also return all perfect numbers in a given range of numbers.

 This contains two REST APIs to serve the following operations:

 1. Check if a given number is perfect
 2. Find all perfect numbers between a range (start-end)

 # Tools used

-* Java 11.0.14
+* Java 8
 * intellij
+* jetty
+* Maven
-* Postman
+* Spring configuration

+## To build
+- Install in local maven repository
+- Run `mvn clean install` to install it in local repository and build executable jar
+- The executable jar we can find in the `target` folder

 # Execution

-Run the application in intellij or suitable IDE or command line
+- Run `java -jar perfect-numbers-rest-client-1.0.0-SNAPSHOT-jar-with-dependencies.jar` from command line

 There are two end-points available as follows:

-* {input}/10000/is-it-perfect - Check if a given number in "input" is a perfect number, example localhost:8080/10000/is-it-perfect
+* /isPerfect/{input}/ - Check if a given number in "input" is a perfect number, example http://localhost:8080/isPerfect/28
-* /is-it-perfect?start={start}&end={end} - Gets all perfect numbers with in the range, example localhost:8080/is-it-perfect?start=10&end=1000
+* /perfectNumbersFromRange/{start}/{end} - Gets all perfect numbers with in the range, example http://localhost:8080/perfectNumbersFromRange/1/10000
-Postman can be used to test

-# Improvements
+## Test
+- Unit test included

-There is scope for following improvments in program
+There is scope for following improvements in program
 1. Include error handling
 2. Include authentication